-Your doctor may use the following tests and procedures to determine whether you have thrombocytopenia:
+The following can be used to determine whether you have thrombocytopenia:

 - Physical exam, including a complete medical history.
 Your doctor will look for signs of bleeding under your skin and feel your abdomen to see if your spleen is enlarged.
 He or she will also ask you about illnesses you've had and the types of medications and supplements you've recently taken.

-Your doctor may suggest that you undergo other tests and procedures to determine the cause of your condition, depending on your signs and symptoms.
+Your doctor might suggest other tests and procedures to determine the cause of your condition, depending on your signs and symptoms.

 - Blood or platelet transfusions.
 If your platelet level becomes too low, your doctor can replace lost blood with transfusions of packed red blood cells or platelets.

 - Medications.
-If your condition is related to an immune system problem, your doctor may prescribe drugs to boost your platelet count.
-The first-choice drug may be a corticosteroid.
-If that doesn't work, he or she may try stronger medications to suppress your immune system.
+If your condition is related to an immune system problem, your doctor might prescribe drugs to boost your platelet count.
+The first-choice drug might be a corticosteroid.
+If that doesn't work, stronger medications can be used to suppress your immune system.

 - Surgery.
-If other treatment options don't help, your doctor may recommend surgery to remove your spleen (splenectomy).
+If other treatments don't help, your doctor might recommend surgery to remove your spleen (splenectomy).

 - Plasma exchange.
 Thrombotic thrombocytopenic purpura can result in a medical emergency requiring plasma exchange.